sys-bio/RoadRunner.jl/README.md

 ## Introduction
 This project represents a set of Julia (https://julialang.org/) bindings to libRoadRunner (http://libroadrunner.org/). libRoadrunner is a SBML compliant high performance and simulation engine for systems and synthetic biology.
 This RoadRunner.jl package supports SBML and Antimony (http://antimony.sourceforge.net/) files as input.

-***Note that the dependency RoadRunner.jl is only applicable on Windows and Linux, so users cannot run the provided Julia script on Mac until an update from RoadRunner.jl***.
+***Note that RoadRunner.jl is only applicable on Windows and Linux, so users cannot run it on Mac until an update in the future***.

 ## Citing
 If you use any of the software, please please cite the article (https://doi.org/10.1093/bioinformatics/btac770) and GitHub website (https://github.com/SunnyXu/RoadRunner.jl).
 Thanks.